DEFRA/elm-land-management-plan-web/readme.md

 ## Tasks

-Build tasks are created using simple shell scripts or node.js programs.
-The default ones are found in the `bin` directory.

-The task runner is simply `npm` using `npm-scripts`.

-We chose to use this for simplicity but there's nothing to stop you adding `gulp`, `grunt` or another task runner if you prefer.
+Shell scripts are provided in `bin/docker` for building and testing this application using Docker.
+Specific tasks are declard as NPM scripts in `package.json` and run within short-lived containers so the only dependency on the host system is a running Docker instance.

+### NPM Scripts

-The predefined tasks are:
+The predefined tasks from the Defra boilerplate project are:

 - `npm run build` (Runs all build sub-tasks)
 - `npm run build:css` (Builds the client-side sass)